-As Baby grows, so does the length of time he stays awake, and the length of time he stays asleep during a day or night.
+As Baby grows, so does the length of time they stay awake, and the length of time they stay asleep during a day or night.
 During this period of time, Baby‘s sleep patterns are also starting to settle into more predictable shapes, which can help you and your family find the routine that works best.

 When and how will Baby sleep during this time?

 By the fourth month, most babies have started to differentiate between day and night, and to sleep for longer stretches of time during the night.
 In fact, by 4 months, some babies can sleep through the night, and most babies manage a 5-hour stretch by 6 months.
 During this period, the American Academy of Pediatrics recommends that babies sleep between 12 and 16 hours in every 24-hour period, naps included, on a regular basis, for normal growth and best health.